 I’d gone from sitting quite happily with my bottle of red wine, to my legs up in the air asking gravity to do us both a favour – all within the space of about 45 minutes.
 Slight hangover in the morning but surprisingly, I did not regret the decision the next day…

 So that was it – we were now officially trying for a baby.

 Anyone who knows me pretty well, knows how ridiculously impatient I can be.
 I am absolutely one of those who says ‘if you want it, go and get it.’
 If I’ve decided on something, I hate waiting around for it to happen because life is far too short.
 If I’m ready to go out, I will get pissed off if you are still faffing (James!) and if I decide to paint a wall blue, within minutes I’ll be on the way to B&Q for supplies.

 Because of this, you can imagine my disappointment when after one month of trying, the pregnancy test was negative.
 However, I don’t actually think it matters whether you are a patient individual or not, if you want a baby, you want a baby now.
 Peeing on that stick properly for the first time was such a surreal feeling.
 I’d spent a few occasions during my teenage years waiting for my next period and hoping to Thor I was not pregnant (university will do that to you…), but now everything had changed and I was really hoping that I was!

 Some of my friends had struggled to get pregnant for various reasons, but once they’d seen their GP they managed to sort whatever the problem was and they were now expecting.
 So even though we’d only been trying for a few months, I thought it would be a good idea to book a check-up.
-My rationale being that if something is wrong, it would be better to find out earlier so hopefully, in the end, it doesn’t take too long.
+My rationale being that if something was wrong, it would be better to find out earlier so hopefully, in the end, it doesn’t take too long.